On the Tate conjecture for divisors on varieties with $h^{2,0} = 1$ in positive characteristics

 \begin{lemma} In the above set-up, $\Mon(R^2 f_* \IQ_\ell, b)$ is connected for every prime $\ell$, and $b$ is a Hodge-generic point for the VHS $\sfP|_{S^\circ}$. \end{lemma} \begin{proof} The first statement follows from the assumption that $F$ is finitely generated over $\IQ$ and \cite[Prop.~6.14]{Larsen-Pink}, which implies that the \'etale group scheme of connected components of $\Mon(R^2 f_* \IQ_\ell, b)$ is independent of $\ell$.
-The second statement follows from the main theorem of \cite{Moonen}.
-Since the statement only concerns $S^\circ$, we may replace $S$ by $S^\circ$ and $F$ by its field of definition and thus assume that $S$ is geometrically connected.
+The second statement follows from the main theorem of \cite{Moonen}.\footnote{The main theorem of \cite{Moonen} is an overkill for the purpose here and only used to avoid a case by case discussion of Mumford-Tate groups.} Since the statement only concerns $S^\circ$, we may replace $S$ by $S^\circ$ and $F$ by its field of definition and thus assume that $S$ is geometrically connected.
 Then we may make use of the notion of Galois-generic points (\cite[Def.~4.2.1]{Moonen-Fom}).
-As the Momford-Tate conjecture is known for $H^2$ of the fibers of $\sX/S$ and $b$ lies above $\eta$, the fact that $\eta$ is Galois-generic implies that $b$ is Hodge-generic. \end{proof}
+As the Mumford-Tate conjecture is known for $H^2$ of the fibers of $\sX/S$ and $b$ lies above $\eta$, the fact that $\eta$ is Galois-generic implies that $b$ is Hodge-generic. \end{proof}

-The main theorem of \cite{Moonen} is an overkill for the purpose here and only used to avoid a case by case discussion of Mumford-Tate groups.